 If you have the urge to find some great Instagrammable spots that haven’t been done hundreds of times, Capitolia is just the place you’re looking for!
-This colorful coastal town features streaks of houses painted in all shades of the rainbow, so you will have tons of sites and angles to pick from.
+This colorful coastal town south of San Francisco features streaks of houses painted in all shades of the rainbow, so you will have tons of sites and angles to pick from.

 Nearby Santa Cruz is really cute, but Capitolia is simply dreamy.
 With a relaxed laid-back atmosphere reminiscent of summer vacations, it still manages to offer lots of fun activities to keep visitors busy all day long.